Photos

 Hiking

-The trails here are abundant and vary from wide crushed stone paths to old wide forest roads.
-From the well worn Nipmuck Trail to narrow faint unblazed connecting trails.
+The trails here are abundant and vary from gentle crushed stone paths to wide old forest roads.
+From the well worn Nipmuck Trail to narrow and faint unblazed connecting trails.

 The Bird Loop trail also connects to two other Joshua’s Trust properties the Harriet E. Babcock Preserve and the Holt-Kinney Woods.
 There is much to explore here so Schoolhouse Brook Park will likely require repeat visits in order to take in all it has to offer. from the old orchard to the spring wildflowers or the old stone dam.